NativeScript/angular-perf-metrics/README.md

 ## Using Directives

-To understand how natural Angular development is with NativeScript let's look at a few additional examples directly from the Angular docs: https://angular.io/guide/attribute-directives
+To understand how natural Angular development is with NativeScript let's look at a few additional examples from the Angular docs: https://angular.io/guide/attribute-directives

-Directives work exactly as you would expect within the scope of iOS and Android development with NativeScript:

 ```
-import { Directive, ElementRef } from "@angular/core";
+import { Directive, ElementRef, inject } from "@angular/core";

 @Directive({
   selector: "[appHighlight]",
 })
 export class HighlightDirective {
+    private el = inject(ElementRef);

-  constructor(private el: ElementRef) {
+    constructor() {
         this.el.nativeElement.style.backgroundColor = "yellow";
     }
 }
 ```

+Directives work exactly as you would expect within the scope of iOS and Android development with NativeScript.

-That is precisely the `highlight.directive.ts` example shown in the Angular docs and it works 100% the same when targeting iOS and Android with NativeScript, bearing in mind the visuals on screen are pure platform native views such as [UILabel](https://developer.apple.com/documentation/uikit/uilabel) on iOS and [TextView](https://developer.android.com/reference/android/widget/TextView) on Android represented simply via a [Label](https://docs.nativescript.org/ui-and-styling.html#label) view component provided by @nativescript/core:
+That is precisely the `highlight.directive.ts`, bearing in mind the visuals on screen are pure platform native views such as [UILabel](https://developer.apple.com/documentation/uikit/uilabel) on iOS and [TextView](https://developer.android.com/reference/android/widget/TextView) on Android represented simply via a [Label](https://docs.nativescript.org/ui-and-styling.html#label) view component provided by @nativescript/core:

 ```
 <Label appHighlight text="Attribute Directive"></Label>